AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-jumpseat.md

 product-area: system-administration;workfront-integrations;setup
 navigation-topic: administrator-integrations
 title: Configure the JumpSeat integration
-description: You can integrate JumpSeat with Workfront to create custom, in-product guidance.
+description: You can integrate [!DNL JumpSeat] with [!DNL Workfront] to create custom, in-product guidance.
 feature: System Setup and Administration, Workfront Integrations and Apps
 role: Admin
 exl-id: 23edb48b-8cad-47be-8ace-5238a5869677
 ---
 # Configure the JumpSeat integration

-You can integrate JumpSeat with Workfront to create custom, in-product guidance.
+You can integrate [!DNL JumpSeat] with [!DNL Workfront] to create custom, in-product guidance.

 ## Access requirements